heffrey78/3d-navigation-website/README.md

 # 3D Navigation Website

 This project demonstrates a 3D navigable plane with a dotted path, allowing users to move through a 3D world using arrow keys.
 Nodes along the path feature thumbnails that can be interacted with to display more detailed information.
+The project now includes a Game Center with an integrated Tetris game.

 ## Features